Skip to main content

 // OnClick takes a Message, not a callback.
 The Message doesn't

-// execute anything — it just declares what should happen on click.
+// execute anything.
+It just declares what should happen on click.

 // Foldkit dispatches it to your update function.

-button([OnClick(Decrement()), Class(buttonStyle)], ['-']),
+button([OnClick(ClickedDecrement()), Class(buttonStyle)], ['-']),

-button([OnClick(Reset()), Class(buttonStyle)], ['Reset']),
+button([OnClick(ClickedReset()), Class(buttonStyle)], ['Reset']),

-button([OnClick(Increment()), Class(buttonStyle)], ['+']),
+button([OnClick(ClickedIncrement()), Class(buttonStyle)], ['+']),

 ],